SelenaGioia/pingendo/index.md

 | Responsive | good and plenty   | nice  |
 | Adaptive           | good `oreos`      | hmm   |
 | Transparent           | good `zoute` drop | yumm  |

 ## Open issues
 - [ ] @SelenaGioia, add here sw issues
-- [ ] Understand where come from the noise that I have detect in a specific room : inside of this room, from other rooms of the house (which one?), from the outside of the house.
+- [ ] Understand where come from the noise that I have detect in a specific room : inside of this room, from other rooms of                the house (which one?), from the outside of the house.<br>
 - [ ]The noise that I have detect in the user room fit his status preference or not.
 - [ ]Do not take into account the short term noise and background noise.
 - [ ]Detect if the door, windows and blinds are open or close.